elliottmunoz/FED-docs/Standards.md

 <hr>

 ### Sass Syntax
-Use Sass, Use the SCSS syntax.
+Follow the syntax of the project you're working on, and be consistent.
+You can work in either SCSS or 'indented' syntax.

 <hr>